How to Prevent and Combat Nasty Hangovers

 Heed this advice from a local dietitian before a big night out on the town.

-With Oktoberfest festivities rapidly approaching, more hangovers may be on the horizon.
-To make sure you’re in fighting condition for the workweek, Sharon Collison, a registered dietitian at the Nutrition Center at STAR Health at the University of Delaware, has some tips.
+Is a potential hangover on your horizon?
+Sharon Collison, a registered dietitian at the Nutrition Center at STAR Health at the University of Delaware, has some tips.